adamlevi87/project-6-tf/README.md

 OAUTH_GITHUB_CLIENT_SECRET_TF_DEV = YOUR_OAUTH_CLIENT_SECRET
 ```

-**Note:** For the private key, use the raw content with actual newlines, not base64 encoded.
+**Note:** For the private key, base64 encode the entire key content (including BEGIN/END lines) (encoding will create it as a single line- this is desired).
+When encoding (and copying to github) - its important to copy just the key's content, without any additional spaces/empty lines.

 #### Repository Variables
 Set these in your **project-6-tf** repository: